-By measuring customers' visual attention as one of the influencing factors in customer purchase intention, valuable recommendations can be provided to all website designers, online sellers, and sports marketers.
-Firstly, they must consider the effects of the vertical orientation of product images.
-Secondly, sportswear that needs special promotion must be placed in the areas that attract the most visual attention.
-In a website's upper half, bottom, and middle rows, respectively.
-Thirdly, all products should be presented similarly through attractive human models because this form of presentation has a competitive advantage and makes it easier to evaluate the suitability and make purchasing decisions of customers.
+By measuring the visual attention of customers as one of the influencing factors in customer purchase intention, valuable recommendations can be provided to all website designers, online sellers, and sports marketers.
+Firstly, they must consider the effects of vertical orientation of product images.
+Secondly, sportswear that needs special promotion must be placed in the areas that attract the most visual attention; that is. in the upper half rows, bottom rows, and middle rows of a website, respectively.
+Thirdly, all products should be presented in the same way through attractive human models, because this form of presentation has a competitive advantage and makes it easier to evaluate the suitability and make purchasing decisions of customers.
 Therefore, the findings of this research can indirectly help businesses' income, sales promotion, and website page revisit rate.
-Moreover, our research findings can encourage sports businesses to evaluate the visual stimuli of their websites using eye-tracking studies.
-In this way, they can attract customers by developing and optimizing their websites.
+Moreover, the findings of our research can encourage sports businesses to evaluate the visual stimuli of their websites using eye tracking studies.
+And in this way, trying to attract customers, they can develop and optimize their websites.

-6. Discussion and conclusion
+6. Discussion

-The current research aimed to investigate the effect of the vertical orientation of sportswear images on attracting customers' visual attention.
-The results of the present research largely agreed with the existing literature.
-They showed that the vertical orientation of sportswear images affected attracting customers' visual attention.
-This finding is consistent with Still's (2017) research, which found that the location of website design elements can predict users' visual attention.
+The current research aimed to investigate the effect of vertical orientation of sportswear images on attracting the visual attention of customers.
+The results of the present research largely agreed with the existing literature and showed that the vertical orientation of sportswear images had an effect on attracting the visual attention of customers.
+This finding is consistent with the results of Still's (2017) research that the location of website design elements can predict users' visual attention.
 In addition, most of the time, by scrolling the customers from the top to the bottom of the website page, the amount of visual attention of the customers to the information of the products (sports t-shirts) has a downward trend and decreases.
 Faraday's visual hierarchy model (2000) also acknowledged that the upper elements of the website design attracted more attention than those at the bottom (Djamasbi et al., 2010).
-However, research Djamasbi et al. (2010) showed that people paid more attention to online advertisements in low positions than in high positions.
-One of the reasons for this inconsistency is the use of different tools to measure people's visual attention since visual attention in this study was estimated based on the percentage of clicks on a specific area.
+However, the results of Goodrich's research (2010) showed that people paid more attention to online advertisements in low positions than in high positions.
+One of the reasons for this inconsistency is the use of different tools to measure people's visual attention in this study was measured based on the percentage of clicks on a specific area.
 In this study, eye tracking with infrared light technology, which has higher accuracy, was used to measure people's visual attention.

-Furthermore, the research results revealed no statistically significant difference between the customers' visual attention to rows 1 and 2.
-The information on sports products in rows 1 and 2 attracted the same attention.
+Furthermore, the results of the research revealed that there is no statistically significant difference between the customers' visual attention to rows 1 and 2.
+In fact, the information of sports products in rows

+1 and 2 attracted the same attention.
 This finding is consistent with the research results of Schröter et al. (2021) and Li et al. (2018) regarding paying more attention to the upper half of the website page.
 Since rows 1 and 2 are located in the upper middle area of the product search page on Majid's website (Figure 1), this matching can be justified.